swaldman/eth-command-line/README.md

 command line interface. `eth-command-line` tasks support <tab> completion *extensively*. **When in doubt, just hit <tab>
 a few times in quick succession, and maybe things will get clearer.**

+In order for the instant gratification thing to work, this application is preconfigured to interact with a public Ethereum node at `http://ethjsonrpc.mchange.com:8545/` When you are ready to sync the blockchain and run your own node, you should probably graduate to using [sbt-ethereum](https://github.com/swaldman/sbt-ethereum) directly. **No guarantees are made about how long our Ethereum node will be exposed for public use!** But for now, come play.

 ## Quick-Start

 1. Clone or download this project